Images protected by Greenhouse School Websites

 Governors who have served in the last 12 months:

-• David Morris, Co-Opted Governor [May 2021 to May 2025]
+• Laura Wilson, Co-Opted Governor [Nov 2025 to May 2026]

 School governors are people who want to make a positive contribution to children’s education.
 It is an immensely rewarding role that allows you to be involved in raising standards within school.